HongyiFan/Cognex3DScanner/README.md

 # Cognex3DScanner
-Cognex 3D Scanner for LEMS Lab @ Brown Univerity
+Cognex 3D Scanner for LEMS Lab

 This repository contains all the code for a complete cognex in-sight camera based linear 3D scanner.